 This is when the real trouble began.
 The deeper my google searches, the worse my foggy brain became, with a world of new symptoms thrown into the mix – headaches, tingling, numbness, blurry vision, sinus pain.
 The problem is, a headache is a symptom of a brain tumour, but also a symptom of mild dehydration.
 Chest pain can indicate a heart attack, but can also be a symptom of indigestion.
 All these little ailments can so easily mimic serious, even fatal diseases.
 Doctor Google tends to dismiss this, and instead scare you into thinking your days are numbered.

 I’m not a medical professional nor am I a psychologist, therefore I cannot explain this strong connection between physical and mental health.
 More importantly, I am in no way suggesting serious illnesses and diseases are all in our heads – I am just lucky that mine was.
-I can only share my personal experience and tell you that last Thursday when I received a simple text from my doctors office reading “Your Brain MRI was completely normal”, just like that I was released from the hell I’d been in just seconds before.
+I can only share my personal experience and tell you that when I received that simple text from my doctors office reading “Your Brain MRI was completely normal”, just like that, my brain was completely normal.
+That simple text quietened my inner hypochondriac, and I was released from the hell I’d been in only seconds before.

 Today, no longer suffocated by the mental fog that left me detached for so long, I am back to my happy, healthy self.
 I will go forward with newfound awareness, trusting the strength and resilience of our bodies and guarding the vulnerability and sensitivity of our minds.
 I plan to look after my mind, body, and soul through yoga, floatation therapy, clean eating and mindfulness.
 But above all else, I’ll be locking Doctor Google away for life.